frechg/frechg.github.io/_posts/2024-8-6-console.md

 Familier interfaces like terminals, text editors and digital canvases will remain, giving creators full control.
 The embedded Console AI will have context on the whole project: PRDs, designs, code, and more.
 The AI can collaborate with the user at any point in their flow and can act as a teacher, helping users learn their way to great solutions.

-The mission of Console is to increase access to the power of software.
+The mission is to increase access to the value creating power of software.